metaleap/zentient/zdbg-vsc/proto/readme.md

 	// The number of named child variables.
 	// The client can use this optional information to present the children in a paged UI and fetch them in chunks.
 	NamedVariables int `json:"namedVariables,omitempty"`

-	// The number of indexed child variables.
-	// The client can use this optional information to present the children in a paged UI and fetch them in chunks.
-	IndexedVariables int `json:"indexedVariables,omitempty"`
 } // struct Variable

 ```